5.7.6 Trust Fund Penalty Assessment Action

 Example:

-A revenue officer received a protest from a taxpayer protesting a proposed TFRP.
-The revenue officer determined the protest did not contain any new information, and documented receipt of the protest in the ICS case history with a statement that the case would be forwarded for managerial review prior to submission to CPM.
-The revenue officer did not violate the ex parte communication rules in transmitting the administrative file to Appeals as no history discussing the merits of the issues raised in the taxpayer’s protest were documented in the ICS case history.
+A RO received a protest from a responsible person protesting a proposed TFRP.
+The RO determined the protest did not contain any new information, and documented receipt of the protest in the ICS case history with a statement that the case would be forwarded for managerial review prior to submission to CPM.
+The RO did not violate the ex parte communication rules in transmitting the administrative file to Appeals as no history discussing the merits of the issues raised in the responsible person’s protest were documented in the ICS case history.

 Protest Includes New Information

-1. If the taxpayer protest includes new information requiring additional investigation by the revenue officer, the revenue officer will:
+1. If the responsible person protest includes new information requiring additional investigation by the RO, the RO will:

-1. Document receipt of the taxpayer protest noting the postmark date if received by mail in the ICS history and only the facts concerning the new information requiring additional investigation.
+1. Document receipt of the responsible person protest noting the postmark date if received by mail in the ICS history and only the facts concerning the new information requiring additional investigation.

 2. Input the protest postmark date on ATFR.

 3. Conduct additional investigation of the new information as appropriate, and document the ICS history with the investigation actions and results of the investigation.
-The revenue officer will complete the additional development within the 30-day period to complete TFRP processing.
-In the event an employee is unable to meet the 30-day time period, he/she will document the reason for the delay in the ICS history.
+The RO will complete the additional development within the 30-day period to complete TFRP processing.
+In the event an employee is unable to meet the 30-day time period, they will document the reason for the delay in the ICS history.

-2. If the additional investigation results in a decision by the revenue officer to concede all or a portion of the assertion, follow the procedures in IRM 5.7.6.1.7, Revenue Officer Agrees With Protest.
+2. If the additional investigation results in a decision by the RO to concede all or a portion of the assertion, follow the procedures in IRM 5.7.6.8, Revenue Officer Agrees With Protest.

-3. If the additional investigation does not result in a decision by the revenue officer to concede, follow procedures in IRM 5.7.6.1.8, Revenue Officer Disagrees With Protest.
+3. If the additional investigation does not result in a decision by the RO to concede, follow procedures in IRM 5.7.6.9, Revenue Officer Disagrees With Protest.

 Revenue Officer Agrees With Protest

-1. If the information the responsible party submits changes the revenue officer's determination on the case, the revenue officer may concede the case in whole or in part.
-See IRM 5.7.6.1.8, Revenue Officer Disagrees With Protest, for the procedures to follow if the revenue officer does not change his or her determination based on the information submitted with the protest.
+1. If the information the responsible person submits changes the RO's determination on the case, the RO may concede the case in whole or in part.

 2. To make the appropriate change on Form 4183, Recommendation re: Trust Fund Recovery Penalty Assessment, input the protest postmark date on ATFR and change the responsibility to partial or none for each period.
 The TFRP should then be re-calculated and the applicable forms updated.
-Group manager approval must be secured on an amended Form 4183.
+ROs must secure GM approval on an amended Form 4183.

-3. When the decision is made to reverse all or a portion of the periods on Letter 1153(DO), the revenue officer will take the following actions:
+3. When the decision is made to reverse all or a portion of the periods on Letter 1153, the RO will take the following actions:

 • Document ICS history with the facts supporting the decision to reverse the prior recommendation.